suneelbanerjee/MOUS_hierarchical-representations/README.md

     `peak-scale_tmap.ipynb` divides all the voxels in a T-map by the peak T-stat in the map, making the T-map into a 'percent of peak activation' (PPA) )map.

-    `LR_tmap_split.ipynb` Splits a T-map down the middle into left and right halves.
+    `LR_tmap_split_Ke.ipynb` Splits a T-map down the middle into left and right halves and applies extent thresholding.
 Makes for easier visualizations.

     `mricrogl_renderings.py` Script that generates 3D renderings of T-maps.
 To run this script and the following, paste this code into the scripting interface of [MRIcroGL](https://www.nitrc.org/projects/mricrogl).